 To be clear once again, everyone will learn/do a bit of everything outlined above, but we will specifically encourage you to pursue some focused interests (or nudge you in a direction we think you may be suited for) as time progresses.

-$400/month ($3600 for the full season) for folks who work March 1 – November 30.
+$400/month ($3600 for the full season) for folks who work March 1 – Late November.
 Full season interns get 10 "paid" vacation days.
 Shorter term interns also receive $400/month and some vacation days to be worked out with the farm manager.
 The intern stipends also include simple accommodation + water, electric, and internet utilities, surplus farm produce + partial board.
 There will be a $75 service charge for anybody who leaves prior to their agreed upon leave date.

 Stipend is based on a per day work period rather than an hourly rate.
 Our working hours can vary considerably based on the day of the week and the time of the season, and given the hazy overlap between farm "life" and farm "work," the whole concept of working hours may not be a useful way to think about the internship experience.
 As has been true in agriculture through the generations, we all do what needs to get done, and we make time for fun and relaxing, and often these elements overlap.
 (An example: we all shell beans or break up garlic cloves while drinking a beer and watching a movie on a Saturday night).